 After the sale, the question foremost on the minds of many was, It only took $3 million?
 A single-family home in this part of Portland can easily sell for $500,000.

 A few factors around Concordia’s closure and sale always made it likely the LCEF would prevail with a low credit bid.
 In addition to its secured interest in the campus property, the LCEF holds the deed to the land, granted by Concordia the same day its board of regents voted to permanently close the school.

 The LCMS also claims a “right of reentry” in the Portland campus.
-Finally, the land is part of a $300 million lawsuit scheduled to go to trial in Multnomah County in October*.
-Lawyers for the plaintiff in that case, Hotchalk LLC–a former business partner of Concordia Portland–have indicated they are now looking beyond a claim to campus property and have their eyes on the assets of the LCEF–which in effect are owned by LCMS members.
+Finally, the land is at the center of a $300 million lawsuit in Multnomah County.
+Lawyers for the plaintiff in that case, Hotchalk LLC–a former business partner of Concordia Portland–have indicated they are looking beyond a claim to campus property and have their eyes on the assets of the LCEF–which in effect are owned by LCMS members.

 According to financial statements released in October of 2020, the LCEF has over $2 billion in assets, most in the form of loans receivable–money the LCEF expects to get back from borrowers it lent to.
 About half of this amount, over $1 billion, is owed by LCMS congregations.
 In 2020, the LCEF downgraded $225 million in congregational debt from its highest “Pass” category to “Special Mention”, which it assigns to “loans where the borrower exhibits trends that, if left uncorrected, may threaten their capacity to perform.”

 LCEF financial statements say Concordia Portland carried $37 million in loans graded “Impaired” in October 2020; one year before, these loans received the highest “Pass” grade, meaning they “reflect[ed] acceptable risk.”
 The LCEF now claims it owns $42 million in Concordia Portland debt.